Tim Knight: Musical Director

 Tim pursues a three-pointed musical career.
 As a conductor, he has worked with choirs large and small and held posts with Wakefield Festival Chorus, Vocalis, The York Rose Singers, Thornton Vocal Union, The Eldon Singers and a host of other celebrated Northern Choirs.
 He runs two choirs he founded, The Heritage Singers and The Heritage Masterworks Chorale.

-As composer Tim’s music is distributed worldwide; he has been nominated five times in the Classic FM Hall of Fame in 2014, 2015, 2016, 2017 and 2018 and his work has been performed in concert halls, schools and Cathedrals within the United Kingdom, Europe and America.
+As composer Tim’s music is distributed worldwide; he has been nominated eight times in the Classic FM Hall of Fame between 2014 and 2021 and his work has been performed in concert halls, schools and Cathedrals within the United Kingdom, Europe and America.
 He has undertaken a composer in residence visit to Clarke University Dubuque in Iowa for the premiere of his Requiem aeternam and in 2015 and 2016 acted as a judge in the Canco Mediterrania International Choir Competition in Barcelona.